How to Get Admission into IITs?- Entrance Exams, Courses, Fees

 Eligibility criteria for foreign nationals:

 Candidates who are not citizens of India and have studied/ are studying abroad at the 10+2 level or equivalent at the time of registration for JEE Advanced 2025 are considered to be foreign nationals.
 Seats for such candidates are supernumerary, with a cap of 10% in every course.
-These candidates are not required to write the JEE Mains, and can straightaway register for JEE Advanced, subject to fulfilment of other criteria.
+These candidates are not required to write the JEE Mains, and can straightaway register for JEE Advanced, subject to the fulfilment of other criteria.

 Step 2: Get registered for IIT admissions